entao1128/entao1128.github.io/aboutme.md

 ### My story

 Before came to Penn, I did my undergraduate at Tianjin University, China, majoring in Chemical Engineering.
-During my undergradte, I receievd Chinese Government Scholarship for Study Abroad and went to Texas A&M University to do my thesis (dust explosion and hazards).
-I had another dual bachelor degree from Nankai University, majoring in Finance, and my thesis is about the effects of Two-child policy on Chinese saving rate.
-I have also been to Georgia Institute of Technology as an summber exchange student.
+During my undergraduate, I received Chinese Government Scholarship for Study Abroad and went to Texas A&M University to do my thesis (dust explosion and hazards).
+I had another dual bachelor's degree from Nankai University, majoring in Finance, and my thesis is about the effects of Two-child policy on Chinese saving rate.
+I have also been to the Georgia Institute of Technology as a summer exchange student.